 With a strong emphasis on the arts, civic design, political and environmental issues, and interviews with the people who move and shake the city and region, the print magazine was supported by subscribers and local advertisers.

-Though we are primarily reader funded, we do carry a small number of local advertisers who support Focus’ work.
+Though we are primarily reader funded, we do carry a small number of local advertisers who support FOCUS’ work.
 Advertisements on the site do not imply an endorsement of the products, events, or campaigns being advertised, and advertisers have no input on our editorial decisions.

 A healthy community—indeed a healthy democracy—requires strong media outlets holding the powers-that-be, whether corporate or government, to account.
 With readers’ support FOCUS can keep Victorians well-informed through original writing on important issues.
-Investigative journalism and local news analysis are especially needed.

 Thank you for your support!
 Please keep well and keep reading.